katiestar99/ansible/docs/docsite/rst/reference_appendices/test_strategies.rst

     - The deploy job calls testing scripts to pass/fail a build on every deploy
     - If the deploy job succeeds, it runs the same deploy playbook against production inventory

-Some Ansible users use the above approach to deploy a half-dozen or dozen times an hour without taking all of their infrastructure offline.
+Some Assible users use the above approach to deploy a half-dozen or dozen times an hour without taking all of their infrastructure offline.
 A culture of automated QA is vital if you wish to get to this level.

 If you are still doing a large amount of manual QA, you should still make the decision on whether to deploy manually as well, but